 This academic program is designed to meet specific state or professional needs.
 It is not accredited by the American Board of Funeral Service Education.
-Students graduating from this program are not eligible to take the National Board Examination or any state board examination for which graduation from an ABFSE accredited program is required.
+Students graduating from this program will not have the academic credential for licensure in states where graduation from an ABFSE accredited program is required.